AlignedMind/DS-Portfolio/README.md

 - Showcase findings using Pandas, Numpy, Matplotlib, and Seaborn

-    1. Python3
-    2. Pandas
-    3. Matplotlib
-    4. Seaborn
-    5. ski-kit learn
-    6. Numpy
-    7. Beautiful Soup
+- Articulate Findings and create value.

 - Engineered features from the pokemon characteristics to develop a stronger analysis on the data.

-- Potentiall revisit and perform machine learning to create pokemon for testing.
+- Revisit project and perform machine learning to further research present and potentially relevant data.